 4.4 Considering stereochemistry, draw the structures of all possible products of this reaction between two free thymine (T) molecules.

 Circle the compound(s) which is/are chiral.

 Drawing only one enantiomer of an enantiomeric pair is sufficient.

 Please note that only C=C bonds participate in this reaction.

-A broad range of halogenated derivatives of norbornadiene (N) are known in the literature.
-Tribromonorbornadiene ( $C_7H_5Br_3$ ) has six achiral isomers.
-Three of these isomers (6, 7, and 8) are given below.
+A broad range of halogenated derivatives of norbornadiene ( $\mathbf{N}$ ) are known in the literature.
+Tribromonorbornadiene ( $C_7H_5Br_3$ ) has six achiral (meso) isomers.
+Three of these isomers ( $\mathbf{6}$ , $\mathbf{7}$ , and $\mathbf{8}$ ) are given below.

 - 4.5 How many signals do you expect from the C-NMR spectra of isomers 6, 7, and 9.0pt 8?
-Fill in the following boxes. - 4.6 Draw structures of the remaining achiral tribromo-norbornadiene $(C_7H_5Br_3)$ 9.0pt isomers (C, D, and E) in addition to 6-8 over the given figures in the boxes.
+Fill in the following boxes. - 4.6 Draw structures of the remaining achiral (meso) tribromo-norbornadiene 9.0pt $(C_7H_5Br_3)$ achiral (meso) isomers (C, D, and E) in addition to 6-8 over the given figures in the boxes.

-The NMR spectrum of ether 9 is complex.
-Two MeO- groups are different as are all the hydrogen atoms on the rings.
+In the NMR spectrum of ether 9, the two MeO- groups and also all the hydrogen atoms on the rings are different.

 However, diphenol 10 has a very simple NMR spectrum and there are only three types of protons (marked as a, b, and c).
-A reasonable average structure responsible for all resonance structures and its symmetry is shown as 11.